 As a native son of New Mexico.
-I am honored to serve as the As a native son of New Mexico, I am honored to serve as the University of New Mexico's 21st President.
-I grew up in Las Cruces and earned a swimming scholarship to UNM, where I swam more milest than I ever thought possible.
+I am honored to serve as the As a native son of New Mexico, I am homored to serve as the University of New Mexico's 21st President.
+1 grew up in Las Cruces and earned a swimming scholarship to UNM, where I swam more miles than I ever thought possible.
 I also received an excellent education that equipped me to enter the workforce and compete on a national level in my career as an educator.
-As a former student who experienced excellent professors, inspiring coaches, and a rich campus life, I know personally the greatness and quality of UNM. and quality of UNM.
+As a former student who experienced excellent professors, inspring coaches, and a rich campus life, I know personally the greatness and onality of UNM. and quality of UNM.

-I believe that as New Mexico's flagship university, UNM has a great destiny.
+I believe that as New Mexico's flagship university, UNM has a great destimy.
 Our core mission is educating our students, and our focus is on helping New Mexico's students develop the skills and education that will enable them to succeed.
-Our 2013 legislative priorities build on the current resources within the sains and cutication that with enhance them to succeed.
-Of legislative priorities build on the current resources within university to advance that mission for a global, 21st centr opportunities that we couldn't begin to imagine even a de were unknown when we were students ourselves. environment.
+Our 2013 legislative priorities build on the current resources within the skins and curcation mad will chaole infer to succeed.
+Of legislative profites build on the current resources within university to advance that mission for a global, 21st centu opportunities that we couldn't begin to imagine even a de were unknown when we were students ourselves. environment.
 Today's students hav en a decade ago, and they face challenges that

 This commitment to our students begins with initiatives designed to facilitate their success and increase graduation rates.
 We have in place a number of pipeline programs in partnership with APS, CNM, and other institutions that prepare students to attend an institution of higher education.
 Our Foundations of Excellence program helps new students get effectively established, and our Honors program challenges them to rise to their greatest heights.
-However in contrast to our regional competitors, UNM is at a disadvantage because we are underfunde by as much as \$10,000 per student compared to universities in Artzona, Texas and Colorado.
-Student success depends on addressing that problem.
+Howev in contrast to our regional competitors, UNM is at a disadvantage because we are underfunde by as much as \$10,000 per student compared to universities in Arizona, Texas and Colorado.
+Student success depends on addressing that problem. rshin inderfunded

-Our commitment also includes expanding our engagement with globalization and playing a greater role in economic development for New Mexico.
+Our commitment also includes expanding our engagement with globalization and playing a our community also includes expanding our traggement with georalization and paying a greater role in economic development for New Mexico.
 International experience is important because today's students will operate in a global environment.
 We will increase the number of international students on campus, as well as increasing the opportunities for New Mexico's students to study abroad.